appbaseio/appbaseio-helm/README.md

 - **APPBASE_USERNAME**: This will be used while using appbaseio so you can choose your desired username by filling the variable
 - **APPBASE_PASSWORD**: This will be used while using appbaseio so you can choose your desired password by filling the variable

-you can leave other settings as their default value but if you want more setting like use your own volume as storage, use SSL certificate for your Appbase cluster and so on, modify the related part.
+you can leave other settings as their default value but if you want to specify other settings like using TLS certificate for your Appbase cluster and so on, modify the related part.

 **Note:**
 - handle arc version in Chart.yaml as **appVersion**